StevenClontz/clontz.org/pages/potluck6.md

   MUST be completed one week in advance of the event.** The event will have to be canceled unless the Designer Teams pull through!

-* Teams should provide enough copies of their puzzle(s) for every other Team to solve.
+* Designer Teams only need to create one copy of each puzzle they contribute, except for any consumable elements which must be reset between teams.

-* Puzzles can be of any type (creativity is encouraged!) but should be designed within 30 minutes.
+* Puzzles can be of any type (creativity is encouraged!) but should be designed to be solved within 30 minutes.
   All necessary material to solve a puzzle should be provided by the designing team, aside from the materials all teams are required to bring (listed below).

-* **Puzzles must solve to a word or phrase.** The organizer will provide a solution sheet for each team's solutions to all puzzles.
+* **Puzzles must solve to a word, phrase, number, or otherwise some sequence of letters and/or numbers.** The organizer will provide a solution sheet with blank spaces for each team to write their guesses for all puzzle solutions.

 * Puzzles must not require players to leave the event venue in order to be solved.